 Phenols are the organic compounds containing benzene ring bonded to a hydroxyl group.
 They are also known as carbolic acids.
-They exhibit unique physical and chemical properties in comparison to alcohols.
-These physical and chemical properties of phenols are mainly due to the presence of hydroxyl group.
-Some prominent physical and chemical properties of phenols are given below:
+They exhibit unique physical and chemical properties in comparison to alcohol.
+These physical and chemical properties of phenols are mainly due to the presence of the hydroxyl group.

 Phenols generally have higher boiling points in comparison to other hydrocarbons having equal molecular masses.
 This is due to the presence of intermolecular hydrogen bonding between hydroxyl groups of phenol molecules.
-In general, the boiling point of phenols increases with increase in the number of carbon atoms.
+In general, the boiling point of phenols increases with an increase in the number of carbon atoms.

-Solubility of phenols
+2. Solubility of Phenols

-Acidity of phenols
+3. Acidity of Phenols

 Due to the delocalization of negative charge in the benzene ring, phenoxide ions are more stable than alkoxide ions.
-As a result phenols are more acidic than alcohols.
-In case of substituted phenols the acidity decreases if an electron donating group is attached to the ring while the acidity increases in case of electron withdrawing group.
+As a result, phenols are more acidic than alcohols.
+In the case of substituted phenols, the acidity decreases if an electron-donating group is attached to the ring while the acidity increases in the case of an electron-withdrawing group.

-Chirality of phenols
+4. Chirality of Phenols

-Phenols exhibit chirality within their molecules, for example: catechin.
+Phenols exhibit chirality within their molecules, for example, catechin.
 This chirality is due to the absence of planar and axial symmetry in the phenol molecule.

 For detailed discussions on the physical and chemical properties of phenols, please visit BYJU’S.